tearingItUp786/chatgpt-tui/README.md

 ## Info pane

 Information pane displays processing state of inference (`IDLE`, `PROCESSING`) as well as token stats for the current session:
- - `IN`: shows the total amount of input token LLM consumed per session
+ - `IN`: shows the total amount of input tokens LLM consumed per session
  - `OUT`: shows the total amount of output tokens LLM produced per session

 Please refer to this guide as you navigate the TUI.
 Happy exploring!